 The ride up is enjoyable and provides nice views and glimpses of downhill bikers as they race down the trails and over the jumps.

-Wildlife may also be seen while hiking, such as deer, fox, or perhaps even bears, so be prepared.
+Various types of Sun Peaks wildlife may also be seen while hiking, such as deer, fox, or perhaps even bears, so be prepared.

 From the Sun Peaks Hiking Trails map, we chose to follow the Vista Trail (multi-purpose (1)) to the West Bowl Trail (7) which also doubles for most of the way as the new ‘Altitude’ cross country bike trail.